yevbar/browserbased/cobol/README.md

 [Click here if you'd rather look at code examples](#examples)

+To understand the failure tolerance of COBOL, it may be helpful to look at the following topics from this lens:

+* [Garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) is an abstraction over memory management
+* [Haxl](https://www.youtube.com/watch?v=sT6VJkkhy0o) is an abstraction over concurrency
+* **COBOL** is an abstraction over stupidity

 COBOL can be understood as an instruction language like something you'd see in a computer architecture class but for controlling a web browser.
 Here's an example script for going to Google, entering a query into the search bar, then clicking on the button to invoke a search request:

 ```